eric-dk/EncryptionCompat/README.md

 **Please carefully consider your threat model**.
 Encryption alone is not a security solution.
 Keys, even if hardware-backed, can [be extracted](https://developer.android.com/training/articles/keystore.html#ExtractionPrevention).
 Any data that touches a client should be considered compromisable.

-Keys are *AES-256*, *CBC*, *PKCS7-padded*, but key management differs depending on the specified platform version.
+Keys are *AES-256*, *CBC*, *PKCS7-padded*, but key management depends on the specified platform version.

 * **Jelly Bean and below**: Per-message key is generated from a password stored in [shared preferences](https://developer.android.com/training/data-storage/shared-preferences) and a random salt.
 Salt, initialization vector, and ciphertext are then encoded.

 * **KitKat through Lollipop**: Per-instance key is wrapped with a global RSA key saved to [the keystore](https://developer.android.com/training/articles/keystore.html).
-The keystore may be hardware-backed.
+Keystore may be hardware-backed.
 Wrapped key, initialization vector, and ciphertext are then encoded.

 * **Marshmallow and above**: Global key is managed by the keystore.
-The keystore may be hardware-backed.
+Keystore may be hardware-backed.
 Initialization vector and ciphertext are then encoded.

 ## Usage